-6.16 National policy requires Local Plans to proactively drive and support sustainable economic development to deliver jobs that the country needs.
+6.15 National policy requires Local Plans to proactively drive and support sustainable economic development to deliver the jobs that the country needs.
 The Council wants Chelmsford's economy to develop further and for businesses to be even more successful and productive.
 To achieve this, the Local Plan will ensure that there is an appropriate quantity and range of employment land to enable the local economy to function efficiently.
 The Local Plan will also assist in the creation of new jobs and inward investment by less direct means, for example, by supporting the expansion of education and training, facilitating improvements to transport and telecommunications and maintaining an attractive environment through the protection of the landscape and heritage assets.

-6.17 Chelmsford's economy and employment base is strong and continues to grow in line with its role as a regional administrative and commercial centre.
-Chelmsford supports around 87,000 jobs - the highest of any district in Essex and there are around 9,000 businesses.

-6.18 The economy of Chelmsford is mixed with high numbers of jobs in the retail sector, social and health work sector, professional and scientific sector and the administration support sector.
-The Essex Sector Development Strategy (2022) identifies growing employment sectors that are set to create new jobs over the next 30 years including construction, clean energy, advanced manufacturing and engineering, digi-tech, life sciences, and health and care, and professional and support sectors.

-6.19 As part of the Strategic Housing Needs Assessment 2023 and Employment Land Review 2023, an analysis of economic forecasts was undertaken together with demographic projections to establish the inter-relationship between population growth, forecasts of new jobs and the number of new homes needed to accommodate these levels of growth.
-The Employment Land Review and the Retail Capacity Study Update 2023 have also been carried out which set out the amount and types of employment and retail floorspace that will be required within the Local Plan period.

-6.20 The Council is planning to allocate 162,646sqm of net additional employment floorspace to accommodate economic growth and employment requirements up to 2041.
-This is, informed by forecasts in the Employment Land Review 2023 and seeks to support the growth in the economically active population over the plan period.
-This new supply is additional to the existing and emerging employment pipeline including extant planning permissions.
+- 6.16 Chelmsford's economy and employment base is strong and continues to grow in line with its role as a regional administrative and commercial centre.
+Chelmsford supports around 87,000 jobs the highest of any district in Essex and there are around 9,300 businesses. - 6.17 The economy of Chelmsford is mixed with high numbers of jobs in the retail sector, social and health work sector, professional and scientific sector and the administration support sector.
+The Essex Sector Development Strategy (2022) identifies growing employment sectors that are set to create new jobs over the next 30 years including construction, clean energy, advanced manufacturing and engineering, digi-tech, life sciences, and health and care, and professional and support sectors. - 6.18 The Employment Land Review 2023 (and Focused Update 2024), and the Retail Capacity Study Update 2023 have informed the amount and type of employment and retail floorspace that will be required within the Local Plan period. - 6.19 The Local Plan allocates 162,646sqm of new employment floorspace to accommodate economic growth and employment requirements.
+This is informed by forecasts in the Employment Land Review 2023 (and Focused Update 2024) and seeks to meet job growth forecasts over the plan period.
+This new supply is in addition to extant planning permissions.
+As a result, the Local Plan exceeds the recommended minimum employment space requirements over the period to 2041.
+The Council will monitor employment development growth alongside housing delivery through subsequent reviews of the Local Plan to ensure that new employment space broadly matches the future growth of the resident workforce in Chelmsford.

-The NPPF requires local planning authorities to proactively meet the need for new housing, employment and retail.
-Local Plans should set a clear strategy for their area to encourage sustainable growth and inward investment.
-Therefore, this is not a reasonable alternative.

-Identify additional retail floor space requirements

-The Retail Capacity Study 2023 does not consider it necessary for the Local Plan to allocate additional convenience or comparison goods floorspace in Chelmsford City Centre or South Woodham Ferrers Town Centre over the plan period to 2041.
-Therefore, this is not a reasonable alternative.